Binny Bansal

 Binny Bansal (born 1982/1983) is an Indian billionaire Internet entrepreneur.
-In 2007 he co-founded the e-commerce platform Flipkart with Sachin Bansal (no relation) and served as the chief operating officer until 11 January 2016 and was then promoted to chief executive officer (CEO).
-In January 2017 he was promoted to Group CEO and resigned in November 2018 due to personal misconduct allegations of Flipkart.
-Binny is from Chandigarh and graduated from the Indian Institute of Technology Delhi with a degree in computer science and engineering.
-He is currently an anchor investor in the venture firm 021 Capital which focuses on investing in the fields of biotechnology, agritech, and the internet.
+As of February 2024, his net worth was estimated at US$1.4 billion.
+In 2007, he co-founded the e-commerce platform Flipkart.
+He was the chief operating officer (COO) until January 2016, when he was promoted to chief executive officer (CEO).
+He was promoted to Group CEO in January 2017 but resigned in November 2018 following allegations of personal misconduct at Flipkart.
+He is an anchor investor in the venture firm 021 Capital.
+In 2019, Bansal invested in the endowment fund of the Indian Institute of Technology (IIT) Delhi.

 Early life

-Binny Bansal is originally from Chandigarh, the capital city of Punjab and Haryana.
-His business partner, Sachin Bansal, is also from Chandigarh.
-Although they share the same last name, they are not related.
-They both coincidentally, were students of computer science engineering at Indian Institute of Technology, Delhi.
-Bansal currently resides in Bangalore.
-His father is a retired chief manager at a bank and his mother is in the government sector.
-He has no siblings and is married to a homemaker.

-He has twin sons with his wife Trisha Bansal.
+Binny Bansal was born around 1982/1983.
+His father was a chief manager at a bank and his mother is in the government sector.
+He is originally from Chandigarh, the capital city of Punjab and Haryana.
+He was educated at St. Anne's Convent School, Chandigarh.
+He studied software programming at IIT Delhi.
+He graduated from the Indian Institute of Technology Delhi with a degree in computer science and engineering.

 Career

+Amazon

+After college, he worked at Sarnoff Corporation.
+In January 2007, he joined Amazon as a software engineer, where he worked for nine months.
+Earlier in his career, he had been rejected by Google twice.
+He eventually left Amazon to co-found Flipkart.

+Founding Flipkart

+In 2007, he co-founded the e-commerce platform Flipkart.
+His business partner, Sachin Bansal, unrelated, also came from Chandigarh, and had been a fellow student at IIT Delhi, studying computer science engineering.

+He and his co-founder pooled $6000 for startup costs and started operating out of their apartment.

-Before co-founding Flipkart, Binny was employed by Amazon for nine months, and before that he had been rejected by Google twice.
-Binny Bansal and his business partner Sachin Bansal initially thought of starting a comparison search engine, but realized that the market for E-commerce in India was very small.
+Before co-founding Flipkart, Binny Bansal and his business partner Sachin Bansal initially thought of starting a comparison search engine but realized that the market for E-commerce in India was very small.
 Hence, after leaving Amazon in 2007, they founded Flipkart as an e-commerce company.
 Before joining Amazon, Binny had worked with Sarnoff Corporation for a year and a half, where he developed a lane sensor device for cars which would warn you and beep automatically if you changed lanes without giving a signal.